jc972271/CP3407_Assessment/user_stories/user_story_05_Search.md

 ## Assumptions (if any):

-## Description: Allow users to search by name for a cleaning company
+## Description:

-Description-v1: e.g. Allow users to search by name for a cleaning company
+Description-v1: Allow users to search by name for a cleaning company

 ## Tasks, see chapter 4.